-Over the weekend, StarWarsNews.net — a very reliable source with strong connections in Lucasfilm — broke some exciting news.
+In March, StarWarsNews.net — a very reliable source with strong connections in Lucasfilm — broke some exciting news.
 It seems that The Last Jedi and the as-yet-untitled Episode 9 will actually revisit three classic Star Wars planets!
 In the wake of D23, fans are revisiting these rumors with excitement, as we got a tantalizing hint that they were right.

-Now, it's worth noting that StarWarsNews.net don't know which film these worlds will appear in, and they don't know exactly how or why; in fact, StarWarsNews.net speculate that they may appear in Force-inspired flashbacks (which they call Forcebacks) in the manner of Rey's vision in The Force Awakens.
+Now, it's worth noting that StarWarsNews.net don't know which film these worlds will appear in, and they don't know exactly how or why; in fact, they speculate that they may appear in Force-inspired flashbacks (which they call Forcebacks) in the manner of Rey's vision in The Force Awakens.
 Whether that's the case or not, here are the planets in question, and how they may figure into the ongoing story of our beloved Galaxy Far, Far Away...